dfex/jnetconf-bootstrap/README.md

 jnetconf-bootstrap
 ==============

-Programatically enable netconf over SSH on Junos devices
+Programatically enable netconf over SSH on Junos devices.
+Prepares network infrastructure for the use of PyEZ etc.

 ### Requirements